akka/akka/akka-contrib/docs/cluster-sharding.rst

 messages the entry actor can send ``ShardRegion.Passivate`` to its parent ``ShardRegion``.
 The specified wrapped message in ``Passivate`` will be sent back to the entry, which is then supposed to stop itself.
-Incoming messages will be buffered by the ``ShardRegion`` between reception of ``Passivate`` and termination of the the entry.
+Incoming messages will be buffered by the ``ShardRegion`` between reception of ``Passivate`` and termination of the entry.
 Such buffered messages are thereafter delivered to a new incarnation of the entry.

 Configuration